 RESPONSIBILITIES + DUTIES

-- Minimum of three years experience in a social work capacity or work in a residential treatment facility.
+- Minimum of five years experience in a counselling practice, clinical practice, or a health authority.

-- Experience working with addiction, post-traumatic stress, mental health concerns.
+- Experience working with addiction, post-traumatic stress, and mental health concerns.

 Reports to: Director of Counselling